ChengxuLiu/DDRNet/README.md

 * Chengxu Liu: <liuchx97@gmail.com>

 ## Acknowledgement
-The code of FSI is built upon [BNUDC](https://github.com/JaihyunKoh/BNUDC/tree/main) and [LaMa](https://github.com/advimman/lama), and we express our gratitude to these awesome projects.
+The code of DDRNet is built upon [RVRT](https://github.com/JingyunLiang/RVRT) and [MMagic](https://github.com/open-mmlab/mmagic), and we express our gratitude to these awesome projects.